UrbanInstitute/nccs/_stories/nccsdata_ntee.md

 - `ntee.code`: Industry, Division and Subdivision (Level 2 - 4)
 - `ntee.orgtype`: Organization Type (Level 5)

-Use *all* to include all Levels for that specific argument.
-For example, to retrieve complete NTEE codes for Universities:
+Use *all* to include all levels for that specific argument.
+For example, to retrieve complete NTEE codes for Universities, use:

 ``` r
 parse_ntee(ntee.group = c("UNI"),